Skip to main content

 Yes!
 Each source runs independently and can be processed at different rates.
 You can define multiple sources and use SQL transforms to combine them.
 See the Multi-Chain Processing example in the Common Patterns section above.

 Always use the latest stable version for best performance and newest features.
-Check available versions with goldsky datasets list.
+Check available versions with goldsky dataset list, or browse them in the Datasource explorer.